 - 2 Pan-Canadian Trends in the Prescribing of Opioids, 2012 to 2016.
 Canadian Institute for Health Information, 2016

 - 3 National report: apparent opioid-related deaths.
 Health Canada, December 2018

-- 4 DC Guideline for Prescribing Opioids for Chronic Pain – United States.
+- 4 CDC Guideline for Prescribing Opioids for Chronic Pain – United States.
 Centers for Disease Control and Prevention, U.S. Department of Health and Human Services, March 18, 2016

 - 5 Opioids Monograph.
 Canadian Pharmacists Association, September 2018